Javascript Development

 const list = await obj.search();

-// Do something with the search results list
+// Work with results

 } catch (err) {